 The gap between expectations and realities is huge.
-Many junior scientists’ sign up the professional commitments without knowing the ground realities of the nature of their work.
+Many junior scientists sign up the professional commitments without knowing the ground realities of the nature of their work.
 There are several reasons for the false expectations from real work scenarios, and listing them all down is just not possible.
-The common assumption many aspiring data scientists have that they will be expected to develop out-of-this-world machine learning algorithms or effectively solve complex problems to come up with life-changing decisions.
+The common assumption many aspiring data scientists have is that they will be expected to develop out-of-this-world machine learning algorithms or effectively solve complex problems to come up with life-changing decisions.

 In some cases, aspiring data scientists are self-educated through data science specialized books and online courses, which imparts adequate knowledge until the individual is exposed to real-world datasets.
 Working on real-world projects is quite different from winning online data science competitions or practice runs.
 There are so many new data scientists who turn out to be uninformed about the basics like:

 - Machine learning pipeline functionalities

 - The insufficient skill set that lacks knowledge of pertinent fields, e.g., software engineering

 - Model deployment